-In PPPoE mode (release 5.9.5.3 and above) the UT uses PPP over Ethernet to communicate with the TEs.
+In PPPoE mode (legacy release 5.9.5.3 and above) the UT uses PPP over Ethernet to communicate with the TEs.
+Note, PPPoE is not supported on the Gen2 9502 running release 8.9.x.y.
 PPP sessions are mapped to PDP contexts.
 PPPoE mode is primarily designed to operate as a backup path for the Inmarsat Network Service Device (NSD).
 Refer to the Inmarsat NSD documentation for details.